deneb2/test_time_addon/README.md

 1. Check the add-on logs for error messages
 2. Verify your modem is connected and shows up as `/dev/ttyUSBx`
 3. Ensure the serial port in configuration matches your modem
-4. Test modem connectivity: `gammu --device /dev/ttyUSB2 --connection at identify`
+4. Test modem connectivity: `gammu -c /tmp/gammurc identify` (from inside the container)
 5. Check MQTT broker connection
+6. Check the queue file: `cat /tmp/sms_queue` (from inside the container)

 ### Modem Not Detected